opticgroup/icmesh/README.md

 ---

 ## ✅ **Current Progress**
-- **Our first solar powered node** will go live the week of February 10th, 2025
+- **Our first solar powered node** will go live the week of February 10th, 2025.
-- Successful tests have already occured from Hamilton trail reaching from San Clemente to Orange.
+- Successful tests have already occured from Hamilton Trail reaching as far as San Clemente and Anaheim.
-- This Wiki 😃
+- This website 😃

 ---